coreyryanhanson/pi-share-hf/README.md

 - search the uploadable set with `pi-share-hf grep`
 - review `deny.txt` and rerun `collect` if you discover a new never-publish topic
 - inspect `.pi/hf-sessions/images/` when image preservation is enabled
-- inspect `.pi/hf-sessions/reports/*.trufflehog.json` only if you want to debug or audit why a session was blocked by TruffleHog
+- inspect `.pi/hf-sessions/reports/*.secrets.json` only if you want to debug or audit why a session was blocked by secretlint
 - reject anything suspicious manually with `pi-share-hf reject`

 Typical grep checks: